Meet Adam Frisch, the candidate who shocked Lauren Boebert and his fellow Democrats

 Frisch, 55, served two, four-year terms on Aspen City Council starting in 2011 after a failed run three years earlier.
 In March 2019, he lost in a bid to become mayor, finishing third in the four-person race, and said he was going to take a break and reset.

-Frisch emerged from the pandemic looking for more and frustrated with Boebert’s antics.
+Frisch emerged from the pandemic looking for more and frustrated by Boebert’s antics.
 He announced his Democratic bid in the district in February and immediately started to canvass the expansive district, which covers the entire Western Slope and parts of southern Colorado, including Pueblo.

 Since then, he has logged more than 23,000 miles and attended hundreds of community events and meet-and-greets.
 He said Tuesday he’s been home about seven days in the past seven months.